OdinsPlasmaRifle/old.odinsplasmarifle.github.io/_posts/2015-09-20-vagrant-on-arch-linux-part-2.md

     $ vagrant up

 This command will create an Ubuntu box and install any other requirements specified in the provisions file (Apache, PHP, etc.).
-Now might be a good opportunity to take a moment to look at the provisions.sh file so you can get a better understanding of how Vagrant actually does its thing.
+Now might be a good opportunity to take a moment to look at the 'provisions.sh' file so you can get a better understanding of how Vagrant actually does its thing.

 Once the command is complete it will also run the virtual box so that you can imemdiately start making use of it.
 In future you will use the same '$ vagrant up' command to just run the already installed box.

 * * *

-See **Part 3** of this guide to learn how to make use of Vagrant on your new virtual box.
+See [Part 3]({% post_url 2015-09-20-vagrant-on-arch-linux-part-3 %}) of this guide to learn how to make use of Vagrant on your new virtual box.

 ###Further reading: